SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part1.md

 ---
 layout: default
-title: Learn to code Part 1 - questions to ask yourself
+title: Questions to ask yourself
 parent: Learn to code - getting started
 ---

-# Learn to code Part 1 - questions to ask yourself
+# Questions to ask yourself

 This is a jargon-free, plain English series, written to inspire people who are considering learning to code.
 It will also help non-coders, who work with coders, understand what the process is to get a feature built, into production, deployed and released on a web or mobile application.